 Approval Stage 1: Outline proposal

-Any proposal to enter into collaborative arrangements with another organisation for the provision of programmes or modules of study leading to awards, or to specific credit towards awards, of the University will initially be discussed by the Operations Committee (OPS), which includes the Pro-Vice-Chancellor (Teaching) and the Dean of the Faculty in which the programmes or modules concerned might be expected to be located.
+Any proposal to enter into collaborative arrangements with another organisation will initially be discussed by the Operations Committee (OPS).

-OPS require an outline proposal to be provided at the outset normally by the University department sponsoring the proposal.
-It is University policy normally to consider collaborative provision, including validation arrangements, only in disciplines in which it has subject expertise and the active and willing engagement of a University department in a cognate subject area.
+OPS require an outline proposal to be provided at the outset normally by the University School sponsoring the proposal.

-The should provide sufficient information for the senior officers to assess the overall standing of the partner organisation as well as the nature of the particular collaborative provision proposed and any matters of principle it might raise; it should give an indication of the resources that the partner organisation will make available to support the collaboration and explain the aims and objectives of the proposed collaboration and its compatibility with the University's strategic plans; it should also explain how the collaboration will fit into relevant faculty and departmental development plans, and indicate how the arrangements will be supported at departmental level within the University.
+The outline proposal should provide sufficient information for the senior officers to assess the overall standing of the partner organisation as well as the nature of the particular collaborative provision proposed and any matters of principle it might raise.
+It should give an indication of the resources that the partner organisation will make available to support the collaboration and explain the aims and objectives of the proposed collaboration and its compatibility with the University's strategic plans.
+It should also explain how the collaboration will fit into relevant School development plans, and indicate how the arrangements will be supported at School level within the University.

 In the case of a major strategic proposal, OPS may set up a project group to undertake further work on the proposal, arrange for the financial viability of the proposal to be assessed, and/or refer the proposal to Senate for approval in principle, before subsequent steps in the procedures outlined in this document are taken.
 Exceptionally, a proposal may trigger the OPS approval procedures for major projects and be handled accordingly.
 OPS may recommend that an initial consultation fee be charged to the prospective partner organisation before the University embarks on a detailed consideration of a proposal.

-If OPS or Senate is not supportive, the sponsoring University department and the prospective partner will be informed at this stage that the proposal will not be taken further.
+If OPS or Senate is not supportive, the sponsoring University School and the prospective partner will be informed at this stage that the proposal will not be taken further.

 If OPS is of the view that the collaboration should be pursued, and Senate, if requested, has given in-principle approval, the outline proposal, together with any relevant additional information now amassed, will be referred to LTC with a recommendation that the Committee proceed to a more detailed consideration of the issues involved.